VEZY/PlantBiophysics.jl/docs/src/simulation/first_simulation.md

 using PlantBiophysics
 ```

-## Running the simulation
+## Running a simple simulation

-We just saw in the previous section how to run this first simulation:
+Here is a first simple simulation of the coupled energy balance on a leaf over one meteorological time-step:

 ```@example usepkg
 meteo = Atmosphere(T = 22.0, Wind = 0.8333, P = 101.325, Rh = 0.4490995)